Rebecca More: Career

-More began her pornographic career in 2010 and has since appeared in over 150 pornographic films for multiple studios including Brazzers, Bang Bros, Digital Playground, Fake Taxi, Girlfriends Films and Television X. She has appeared in several scenes with Jordi El Niño Polla and Keiran Lee.
-More also has her own OnlyFans page, for which she posts sexual content throughout the week and broadcasts live to her fans.
+More began her pornographic career in 2010 and appeared in over 170 pornographic films for multiple studios including Brazzers, Bang Bros, Digital Playground, Fake Taxi, Girlfriends Films and Television X. She has appeared in several scenes with Jordi El Niño Polla and Keiran Lee.
+More also has her own OnlyFans page, on which she posts sexual content throughout the week and also broadcasts live to her subscribers.

 In October 2018, a video of More and fellow pornographic actress Sophie Anderson calling themselves "The Cock Destroyers" while promoting a gang bang went viral.
-Their sudden popularity within the LGBT community saw them obtain an internet following and they made appearances at nightclubs such as G-A-Y. In October 2019, More and Anderson, featured in a non-sex role in A Tale Of Two Cock Destroyers, a gay pornographic film for Men.com which starred actors Jonas Jackson, JJ Knight, Leander, Joey Mills, Ty Mitchell and Johnny Rapid. and in 2020 they presented Slag Wars: The Next Destroyer alongside Matthew Camp, a reality television competition series on their quest to discover who will be named The Next Cock Destroyer.
+Their sudden popularity within the LGBTQ+ community saw them obtain an internet following and they made appearances at nightclubs such as G-A-Y. In October 2019, More and Anderson, featured in a non-sex role in A Tale Of Two Cock Destroyers, a gay pornographic film for Men.com which starred actors Jonas Jackson, JJ Knight, Leander, Joey Mills, Ty Mitchell and Johnny Rapid. and in 2020 they fronted Slag Wars: The Next Destroyer alongside Matthew Camp, a reality television competition series for Men.com which followed them on their quest to discover who would be named The Next Cock Destroyer.
+The same year, More served as an adult film advisor on the four-part Channel 4 television drama Adult Material.
 In 2021, More and Anderson fell out, resulting in an indefinite hiatus of the Cock Destroyers.

-In 2020, she served as an adult film advisor on the four-part Channel 4 television drama Adult Material.
+In June 2023, More announced her retirement from the pornography industry, and that she would instead be focusing on her OnlyFans page and [one-to-one] videos.
+In November 2023, Sophie Anderson died at the age of 36, with More announcing her death on social media several days later, whilst paying tribute to her as a "bubbly, funny, kind hearted soul who was outrageous on the outside but also so gentle behind closed doors" [...] adding that they "shared a crazy time together that was totally unique to [them]" and that Anderson would hold a special place in [her] heart.
+Following Anderson's death, More said that a second series of Slag Wars had been in development.
+In January 2024, More began co-hosting a podcast alongside Matt Finch titled Growth Fridays, during which she discussed coping with grief after Anderson's death.

-Impact on popular culture
+In popular culture

 Audio clips of More and Anderson were featured on the King Princess remix "cock destroyer", released on 4 March 2019 through SoundCloud.
 During a girl group challenge on the first series of RuPaul's Drag Race UK, drag queens Baga Chipz, Blu Hydrangea and Divina de Campo named themselves the "Frock Destroyers" after More and Anderson's meme.
 During the first season of Canada's Drag Race, contestant Ilona Verley impersonated More for the Snatch Game challenge, making her the first pornographic film actress to be impersonated in the challenge.